 Many Lebanese families in Australia still reflect traits of the Arab family dynamic.
 However, outside of Lebanon, there is less necessity to be protective of familial honour or adopt hierarchical roles in the household.
 Children tend to move out of their parents’ home at an earlier age and marry whom they please.
 They will often settle within close proximity of their parent’s home as family visits remain important/regular and grandparents often play a major role in raising grandchildren.

 In most circumstances, Lebanese families are bigger than Australian families and closer-knit.
 For example, cousins often have relationships as close as siblings.
 Therefore, it is expected that family members care for the elderly as they grow older.
-If the immediate family is unable to look after the elders (due to distance or personal incapacity, etc.), it is expected their cousins or other members of the extended family will do so instead.
+If the is unable to look after the elders (due to distance or personal incapacity, etc.), it is expected their cousins or other members of the extended family will do so instead.
 Nursing homes and residential care facilities are viewed negatively and are rarely resorted to.
 An issue that arises among Lebanese families in Australia is that the younger generation, who may have grown up in Australia, are somewhat detached from these values.
 As a result, they do not always assist their ageing grandparents/parents as much as they are expected to.
 This has resulted in instances of family breakdowns or, in some cases, the return of older Lebanese people to Lebanon.